-Locate works by nondeterministically splitting the domains of the variables until they are narrower than a specified precision.
+Locate works by nondeterministically splitting the domains of the variables until they are narrower than a specified precision (in either absolute or relative terms).
 Consider the problem of finding the points where two circles intersect (see Figure 9.4).
 Normal propagation does not deduce more than the obvious bounds on the variables: